amykkkk1234/Make-ai-Integromat-/README.md

 # Make-ai-Integromat-

+this is an email automation process to attach qr codes in emails this can send emails to around 200 recipients in 10~15 minutes

 before the process, u need to prepare:
 1. one google sheet contains at least name, email, qr code string, qr code file path, and a trigger
 2. one google drive folder contrains all related qr code